Politics of Victoria: Referendum results in Victoria

+Results of referendums

 Notable Victorian political figures

 Daniel Mannix: Catholic archbishop and opponent of conscription in World War I.

 John Wren: Bookmaker, underworld figure and politician.
 The famous novel Power Without Glory by communist author Frank Hardy was allegedly based on his exploits, although a short TV documentary appearing on Rewind showed Hardy's portrayal of Wren as a lifelong crime figure was itself politically motivated.
 Unsuccessful attempts were made to suppress the novel on the grounds of libel, although these backfired and caused the fictional life of Hardy's John West to become tangled with Wren's in the minds of most Australians.

-Robert Menzies: Australia's longest serving Prime Minister held office during the 1950s and 1960s.
+Robert Menzies: Australia's longest-serving prime minister held office during the 1950s and 1960s.
 Remembered for anti-communism, extreme devotion to the Queen and Empire, and for a period of particular prosperity and a sense of well-being and stability in Australia.

 Henry Bolte: Premier of Victoria from 1955 to 1972, notable for his conservative populist style and for his role in the last judicial execution (the hanging of Ronald Ryan in 1967) in Australia.

 Jeff Kennett: Premier from 1992 to 1999.
 His aggressive reforms and populist style led to a surprise electoral loss in 1999 to Steve Bracks.

+Daniel Andrews: Premier from 2014 to 2023.